davidrjones77/davidrjones77.github.io/_drafts/2025-10-15-a-strange-sum-motivation.markdown.md

 Moreover, we now know a formula for that sum - our curiosity has rewarded us with information we weren't initially looking for.

 But hang on - is there anything special about the 1 in the numerator?
+And did our proof take advantage of anything intrinsic to whole numbers?
+In other words, can we generalize our result?

+It turns out we can.